Holistic Treatment Options for Seizures in Dogs and Cats

 - High in Vitamin B12 – is required for the proper function and development of the brain, nerves, blood cells and many other parts of the body.
 It’s notoriously used as supplementation for neurologic disorders, diabetes, sleep disorders, depression, weak bones, swollen tendons, IBD, asthma, skin allergies, macular degeneration, Lyme disease, ringing in the ears, MS, and protection against poisons and allergens.

-– High in natural Omega 6 and Omega 3 – isolated omega oil supplements (such as Salmon Oil) are often heated (making them carcinogenic), are often preserved with Ethoxyquin (a cancer-causing preservative that is often not listed on the label) and can easily go rancid (increasing the internal toxic load).
-ANSWERS A+ Fermented Fish Stock offers the healthy Omegas you’re seeking in fish oil without carcinogens, heating, toxic preservatives or rancidity
+- High in natural Omega 6 and Omega 3 – isolated omega oil supplements (such as Salmon Oil) are often heated (making them carcinogenic), are often preserved with Ethoxyquin (a cancer-causing preservative that is often not listed on the label) and can easily go rancid (increasing the internal toxic load).
+Kure Fermented Fish Stock offers the healthy Omegas you’re seeking in fish oil without carcinogens, heating, toxic preservatives or rancidity

 - Arginine is an amino acid that supports kidney function and has also been found to be particularly beneficial for whole-body inflammation (which seizures can cause)